 Rule 5 assigns priority to "reliability services" over "non-reliability services," based on the premise that certain services are more important to the reliability functioning of the system than others.
 Rule 6 defines priority between reliability services as meaning that no storage resource may contract for more than one reliability service over the same time interval and using the same capacity.
 Rules 5 and 6 are designed to ensure that reliability services always take precedent.
 As noted above, in place of adopting specific rules prioritizing reliability services the storage industry generally supports a system of penalties and incentives, or else argue that existing rules and penalties for reliability services are sufficient.
 We generally support moving towards rules that enable storage resources to provide the broadest suite of reliability services possible.
 However, because we are just beginning to understand the different types of services that storage can provide, as well as the real-time economic decisions and tradeoffs that come from providing multiple services, we find it prudent to be more restrictive at this time to ensure that safety and reliability are not compromised.
-We note that Rule 6 has been refined from the original Report, which stated that no storage resource could provide more than one reliability service, regardless of whether or not the obligation to perform the services occurred over the same time interval.
-As the Revised Report mentions, this modification allows for more flexibility, and greater diversity of use cases, while still ensuring that reliability services take precedent.
-In response to comments on the Proposed Decision, we have made minor edits to Rule 6 to further support this approach.
-As edited, the new Rule 6 says:
+For reliability services, there are reliability impacts to the system if the resource does not follow instructions from the CAISO or utility, such that simply relying on market prices or penalizing a resource financially for not being available for its contractual obligation may be an insufficient incentive.